intel/mlir-extensions/docs/rfcs/20220804-ptensor/README.md

     * `$rop = ['any', 'all']`

 ### __Dist__ Operations
 The Dist dialect provides operations dealing with tensors which are partitioned and distributed across multiple processes.
-The operations assume soem kind of a runtime which handles aspects like communication and partitioning.
+The operations assume some kind of a runtime which handles aspects like communication and partitioning.
 - `init_dtensor(shape) : (ValueRange) -> (int64)`
 - `fini_dtensor(dtensor_id) : (int64) -> void`
 - `init_view(dtensor_id, slice) : (int64, slice) -> (int64)`